The Reverse Crunch For 6-Pack Abs

-You want a well-sculpted six pack?
-Then stop doing regular crunches and sit ups!
+Do you want a well-sculpted six pack?
+Then stop doing regular crunches and sit-ups!

 When people first start training, they've got a few big goals: